ympbyc/Carrot/README.md

 In the expression A, the `map` function defined in **code 5** is applied to two arguments; listX and functionX assuming they are defined elsewhere.
 This fills the parameter slots of the `map` function meaning that `listX` gets bound to `lst` and `functionX` gets bound to `f`.
 The expression inside `map` is then evaluated using both `listX` and `functionX`.
 Eventually the evaluation completes; producing a value(in this case a new list).

-The expression B is a bit more complicated and it introduces some important feature.
+The expression B is a bit more complicated and it introduces some important features.
 Lets look into it in detail.

 **text 1** *reduction proccess*